-WKHUMBER SOLUNSW The Kirby Institute for Infection and Immunity in Society
+WKHUMBER SOLUNSW The Kirby Institute for Infection and Immunity in Society than general females due to their higher risk of acquiring HIV and to reflect available testing data.

 treatment failure each year

 Proportion of people on first line ART 20%

 in rural areas that experience

 treatment failure each year

 Second Line ART Yes d7

-d1 - d3: The testing rates for each population age group are discussed in detail in the main text.
-It is assumed that rural testing rates
+d1 - d3: The testing rates for each popu ulation age group are discussed in detail in the main text.
+It is assume d that rural t esting rates